 Ukraine is one of the world's major producers and exporters of sunflower oil.
 Traders not only enter a large number of oil transactions, but they also succumb to a variety of disputes that arise because of their failure to fulfil obligations to their counterparties.
 These disputes are mainly dealt with by FOSFA arbitration.

-In this article, we discuss some specific features of the FOSFA arbitration procedure and examine how to improve your chances of success in this arbitration.
+In the article we will explain the process and costs of FOSFA arbitration and how to improve your chances of success in this arbitration.